Tom-Ainsworth/blackshaw-theatre/README.md

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any new shows out to see.
-        2. As a Frequent User, I want to purchase tickets for the shows while still being able to come back to the site
+        2. As a Frequent User, I want to purchase tickets for the shows while still being able to come back to the site.
         3. As a Frequent User, I want to work with the company to produce a show, and speak with the owner directly.

 -   ### UXD User Experience Design